Editing Transactions

 chevron-rightCan I edit transactions from a closed period?hashtag

 Yes, but you’ll need to unlock editing for that transaction to make changes.
-See: Close a Month (Set or change Close Date)
+See: Close a Month (Set or Change Close Date)

 Got a question or feedback?
 Our team is all ears—come say hello!